| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 Ignored by this method. |

-would recognize if the input should be converted using the
+as_cff_person() recognizes whether the input should be converted using the

-CFF reference for definition.person
+CFF reference for definitions.person or definitions.entity.

-explained in Section 11 of "Tame the BeaST" (Markey, 2007) (see also
+Section 11 of "Tame the BeaST" (Markey, 2007) (see also Decoret, 2007):

-First von Last
+First von Last.

-von Last, First
+von Last, First.

-von Last, Jr, First
+von Last, Jr, First.

 Mapping is performed as follows: